 Resources to Help You Locate Housing

 There are many local organization that provide immediate assistance and long-term solutions for both affordable housing and emergency shelters.
-You may contact these organizations directly or complete the Community Support Services Referral Form and a NECC staff member will respond to discuss your need.
+You may contact these organizations directly or complete the Community Resources Referral Form and a NECC staff member will respond to discuss your need.

 North Shore Continuum of Care Coordinated Entry System